-It began with the development boom of the late 1980s when real estate prices were skyrocketing in the late 1980’s, increased development threatened the quality of life in Nevada County.
-Area residents grew apprehensive as new housing neighborhoods and shopping centers popped up around the county, closing long-established trails and swim holes and fractured historic ranchland and open space.
+When real estate prices were skyrocketing in the late 1980’s, increased development threatened the quality of rural life in Nevada County.
+As new neighborhoods and shopping centers popped up around the county, long-established recreational destinations were lost and historic ranchland and open space was fractured.
 Meanwhile, Nevada County government had no mandate or future plan to build community trails or parks and residents were growing apprehensive of the future.

 Nevada County Land Trust was born in 1990 when a small, diverse group of concerned citizens came together to preserve local farms, ranches, meadows and forests while recognizing that smart growth was important to the economic viability of the region.